DanEgan93/cwl_docker_pipeline_iteration_1/README.md

 <h1> CWL-Docker NGS analysis pipeline </h1>
 <h2> Introduction </h2>

 A NGS analysis pipeline to analyse Illumina PE sequencing data.
 The pipeline is co-ordinated by the CWL specification.
 The CWL workflow pull images from Dockerhub and runs NGS analysis tools within independent Docker containers.
-The NGS analysis pipeline and tools included have been summaries in the figure below.
+The NGS analysis pipeline includes the following tools: Fastqc, Trimmomatic and BWA.

 <h2> Dependencies </h2>